Mathématique: Chapter 59

 “Ten thousandish.”

-“That’s—yeah that’s right.
-Plus, this is looking better.
-Can you stand?”
+“That’s—yeah.
+That’s right.
+This is looking better.
+Can you sit?”

-“I think we wait for medical,” Young said.
+“I think we wait for medical,” Young growled.
 He didn’t like the way Sheppard was holding himself.
 Very tense.
 Very still.

-“And I think I said something earlier about the utility of JOINT BRIEFINGS,” McKay blazed, glaring at Young.
+“And I think I gave a whole speech about the utility of JOINT BRIEFINGS,” McKay blazed.
 “We’ve been doing this for weeks.
 It’s not new.
 I’m recalibrating interlocking wave equations that allow him to function after that little jaunt he took with our missing Fields Medalist to the Capital City of the Ancient Afterlife.
 Something happened on that planet and we need to deal with it.
 In an intergalactic fashion.
-By which I mean that Sam Carter and I need to work on it together.”
-McKay looked back at Sheppard, his tone softening.
-“Can you walk?”
+To be clear?
+That means me.
+And Carter.
+No one needs your opinion.”
+McKay looked back at Sheppard, and his tone softened.
+“Can you sit?”

-Young looked at Mitchell, to, again, find Mitchell already looking back at him.
+Young looked at Mitchell.
+Again, he found Mitchell already looking back at him.
 “Nope?” they repeated in tandem.

 “Can we get pizza?”
-Sheppard asked in a pained whisper.
+Sheppard asked in a cracked whisper.

-“Um, obviously we’re going to get pizza.
+McKay smiled faintly, most of his attention on the device in his hand.
+“Uh, obviously we’ll get pizza.
 What’s the point of even being here if we don’t get pizza for literally every meal?”

-“Are you going to be able to go into the field?”
-Young asked, giving Sheppard a dubious look.
+“You gonna be able to go into the field?”
+Young gave Sheppard a dubious look.

 “Maybe.”
 Young offered Sheppard his hand.

-“No,” Mitchell reached in, slapping their hands apart.
+“No!”
+Mitchell slapped their hands apart.
 “Let the guy without the shattered spine help you up?”

-“Still got all your grandma’s common sense I see,” Sheppard said ruefully, taking Mitchell’s hand and getting hauled to his feet.
+“Still got all your grandma’s common sense I see.”
+Sheppard took Mitchell’s hand and got hauled to his feet.
 He reached down to offer Young a hand in turn.
-“Come to Atlantis,” he said, looking at Young.
+“Come to Atlantis,” he said.
 “We’ll form a Disabled Colonels Support Group.”

 They all did.